 3.Flexible Management Style

 You should build comprehensive interview points to test out the skills, experience, and expertise of an individual.
-You can include questions that help you better learn the perspective of the interviewee and understand the motivations for getting a freelancing job.
+You can include questions that help you better learn the perspective of the interviewee and understand the motivations for getting a remote job.

-Best Interview Questions for Freelancer
+Best Remote Work Interview Questions

 2. Can you self-manage yourself? - Now, most of the times individuals choose to work remotely because it provides them with the flexibility that can’t be achieved in the traditional 9-5 job.
 There might be a situation where the employee has to work on the edge, so it is vital to know whether a remote worker is capable of managing it or not.